kanomcake91/test/README.md

 3. Make your changes and commit them with descriptive messages.
 4. Push your changes to your fork.
 5. Submit a pull request to the main branch of the original repository.

+## Support
+   If you encounter any issues or have any questions about the Finstable Website frontend, please feel free to reach out to us at support@finstable.com.